sequentech/step/docs/release-notes/next-release.md

 `Approvals` tab:
 1. Go to realm roles, select the admin role and click on `Create role`
 2. Add the following roles: `application-read` and `application-write`

+## ✨ Create kiosk url

+There are mainly new environment variables to be configured to handle redirects and assignment of the correct client id

+### For both `voting-portal/global-settings.json` and `admin-portal/global-settings.json`

+Add two new variables:
+1. `KEYCLOAK_KIOSK_URL`
+2. `ONLINE_VOTING_KIOSK_CLIENT_ID`

+### More notes

+- Currently, in the local setup, the keycloak URL maps to port `8099` and I will work on that to improve testing.
+- Another next step, is to put the links in a prettier/more proper place in the dashbaord.